memori-ai/memori-react/README.md

 );
 ```

-### Write and send a message to the Twin
+### Write and send a message to the Agent

-Write and send a message to the Twin.
-You can use this method to send a message to the Twin, such as to continue a conversation with a specific message or following an action.
+Write and send a message to the agent.
+You can use this method to send a message, such as to continue a conversation with a specific message or following an action.

 ```js
 typeMessage('Hello World!');